 1.)
 Is this a gym?

-We are nothing like NuBody’s or Global Gym.
+We are nothing like a traditional gym.
 We don’t have a sea of machines with people chasing “fitness” while jogging on a treadmill (and watching CNN).
 We are a coaching facility with youth, parents, grandparents and athletes who’s main goal is to become as fit as possible.
 This is accomplished by training as a group, and receiving the best fitness coaching money can buy.

 2.)
 Aren’t you expensive?